6 Colors that Go Well with Green and Blue

 Yellow + Green + Blue

 Blue and green are colors that make a nice pairing with yellow because they sit next to one another on the color wheel.
-Choose a green-toned yellow to achieve this look of balance and harmony, such as chartreuse.
+Choose a green-toned yellow, such as chartreuse, to achieve this look of balance and harmony.
 An example of this could include a kitchen with dark blue cabinets, lime green walls, and chartreuse accessories.

 Alternatively, you could opt for a warmer shade of yellow, which has more orange or brown undertones in it, such as mustard yellow or turmeric yellow.
 This shade of yellow will contrast against the blue in your color scheme since blue and orange are opposite shades on the color wheel.